Global Manufacturing Gives You More Options and More Resilient Supply Chains

 Now more than ever, your business needs protection from supply chain disruption risks.
 The COVID-19 pandemic prompted a domino effect of supply chain disruptions, and industry analysts aren’t predicting relief anytime soon.

-But here’s some good news: Your custom-molded rubber and thermoplastic components can be manufactured at one of our several locations around the world – United States, Mexico or China.
-Our global manufacturing facilities operate under strict ISO guidelines, including ISO 13485, ISO-TS 16949, and ISO 9000.
+But here’s some good news: Your custom-molded rubber and thermoplastic components can be manufactured at one of our several locations around the world – United States, Mexico, Europe or China.
+Our global manufacturing facilities operate under strict ISO guidelines, including ISO 13485, IATF 16949, and ISO 9000.
 Our facilities also operate under a corporate-wide Environmental Management System registered to the International Standards Organization ISO-14001.

 How We’re Mitigating Supply Chain Challenges